Rotavirus is a highly contagious infection most common in children under 5. Adults can also develop it, but it’s usually

 Severe dehydration is a serious complication of rotavirus.
 It’s also the most common cause of rotavirus-related deaths worldwide.
 Children are the most susceptible.

 Vaccinations are the best way to prevent rotavirus, especially in young children.
-You can also help prevent spreading the infection by washing your hands frequently, particularly before eating.
+You can also help prevent spreading by washing your hands frequently, particularly before eating.